A crucial developmental milestone that often gets overlooked…

 - Playing in a pretend kitchen together.

-- Doing craft activities alongside each other but not commenting on what the others are doing.
+- Doing craft activities alongside each other but not commenting on what the others are doing and working towards separate goals.

 - Playing, sharing and taking turns on playground equipment, but not necessarily communicating.